sleak-lbl/weekly-emails/items/alvarezhopper.md

-### Apply for Prestigious Alvarez & Hopper Fellowships in Computing Sciences at Berkeley Lab & NERSC
+### Apply for Prestigious Alvarez & Hopper Fellowships in Computing Sciences at Berkeley Lab & NERSC by November 22

 Are you about to earn your PhD in a computational science discipline or have you earned it within the past three years?
 Are you looking for a position in which